insightsengineering/cards/README.md

 3. Functions to work with existing ARD objects.

-The [{cardx}](https://github.com/insightsengineering/cardx) R package is an extension to {cards} that utilizes the utilities from {cards} and exports functions for creating additional ARD objects––including functions to summarize t-tests, Wilcoxon Rank-Sum tests, regression models, and more.
+The [{cardx}](https://github.com/insightsengineering/cardx) R package is an extension to {cards} that uses the utilities from {cards} and exports functions for creating additional ARD objects––including functions to summarize t-tests, Wilcoxon Rank-Sum tests, regression models, and more.

 ## Example